SarahOwolabi/TASK-MANAGER-APP/README.md

-# TASK-MANAGER-APP
+# MY STICKY NOTES APP
-This is my first app project.
+This is my first application project.